Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Barry Beckett)

 Merle Haggard has several sons who have tried their hands at music; Noel Haggard was the first one to really go for a commercial career and the only one to hit the charts.
-Unfortunately, this album didn't do all that well -- two singles pegged out at #75, and that was pretty much that.
-But the good news is that this is a pretty good record -- it's glossy and formulaic (look who produced it) but given the times also relatively rootsy.
-Noel has a good voice and is a versatile singer...
+Unfortunately, his lone solo album didn't do all that well -- two singles pegged out at #75, and that was pretty much that.
+But the good news is that this is a pretty solid record -- it's glossy and formulaic (look who produced it) but given the times also relatively rootsy.
+Noel has a rich voice and is a versatile singer...
 The biggest surprise is that he sounds so little like his father: he has a much lighter tone and for the most part he keeps dad's Okie drawl out of his voice.
 (One exception is the album's final track, "Tell Me Something Bad About Tulsa," one of the album's two ill-fated singles, a song that was revived a few years later by George Strait.)
 He can sing both country and 'politan, and what he most shares with his dad is the ability to project feeling and emotion into the lyrics, even on slick, prefab stuff, such as the melodramatic power ballad, "I've Learned To Live."
 It's possible he might have done better without the Haggard name: he's a good singer and this was a strong album, but it's hard not to project certain expectations onto the guy, what with the family connection and all.
 There are also some aspects of this album that may have been out of line with what was happening in Nashville at the time -- not in an "outlaw" kind of way, more like a few years behind the times -- Noel was more Randy Travis than Shooter Jennings.
 But if you like solidly produced commercial country, this disc is certainly worth tracking down.
 One highlight is the '70s-ish novelty number, "Left, Leavin, Goin' Or Gone," which is something Alabama or the Oak Ridge Boys could have had a hit with, back in the day.
 Too bad Noel didn't get more opportunities like this one: I think he did well, but maybe the deck was just stacked against him.

 Marty Haggard "Borders And Boundaries" (Critique Records, 1996)